mgtrrz/echome/README.md

 In my lab/setup, I am running a Ryzen 5 1600 (6 core, 12 thread) server with 32 GB RAM.
 I have not yet tested this with a modern Intel processor.
 There will likely need to be some modifications to the XML templates before they'll work with Intel processors.

+If you're using secondary drives, mount your storage before installation and ensure that they're setup to mount automatically on boot.

 ## Installation

 The `./host_server_setup.sh` script is currently set up to run as if you'll develop on the server, meaning it'll git clone (ssh) the echome repo and symlink some directories to `echome`'s user/app directory.
 In the future, installation will move files into their own places but this will work for now.